aoloe/bin_etc/install_debian_testing.md

     - set ´~/.xinitrc` to `exec wmii`
   - xorg
   - aptitude
-  - for the laptop: firmware-brcm80211
+  - for the digiteis laptop: firmware-brcm80211
   - wicd
   - openssh-server
   - git
   - apache
   - php5
   - mysql-client and mysql-server
-  - chromium
+  - chromium + download firex development from the web (needs libgtk3 and libdbus-glib-1.2)
   - wmii
   - quassel
   - claws-mail